mcmahog1/ReadMe_Imputation/README.md

 There are 651 SNPs and 8,237 samples

 ###*Answer 3:*

+The number of haplotypes in the sample is twice the number of subjects, in this case 2*8237 = 16,474.
+There are still 651 SNPs.

+###*Answer 4:*

+These 0's represent the first listed allele (column 4) and the 1's represent allele 1 (column 5).
+Each sucessive pair of digits in each row represent a pair of genotypes (either 00, 01, 11) for one subject in the reference panel.
+Each column, (starting from column 6) represents a haplotype and each pair of successive columns represents two phased haplotypes of a subject.

+###*Answer 5:*

+There should be 651 rows in this file, one for each marker and 16,474 columns one for each haplotype plus 5 for the chromosome, SNP name, position, first allele, second allele, giving 16,479 in total.

+This can be confirmed using some simpl-ish unix functions

+wc -l /results/geno_qc_TMEM18.phased.haps

+head -n 1 ../results/geno_qc_TMEM18.phased.haps | sed 's/ /\n/g' | wc -l

+###*Answer 3:*
 -use_prephased_g - this implements imputation using genetic data that has already been phased into two haplotypes per person